smohyud4/Labryinth-Legends/FinalReport.md

     ![image](./pictures/Hero.png)

 * All of the technology we decided to use in the beginning of the semester is what we stuck with throughout the project lifecycle.

+### Section 4: Team
+* Roles
+    * Grady: Project Leader
+        * Grady was the project leader since he had the most experience with Unity.
+He would go through everyone's progress to help out and make suggestions.
+Additionally, he created the inventory system, the final boss, and put everyone's components together.
+    * Bhumir: Maze Generation and Room Creation
+        * Bhumir was in charge of creating a different maze each time it loaded up so that no maze was the same.
+Additionally, he created the playable rooms.
+    * Brian: Enemy Creation and Attack
+        * Brian was in charge of creating the enemy animations, and attacks.
+Furthermore, he created a script that would target the player if he got close.
+    * Sully: Music and UI
+        * Sully was in charge of the music that would be played on the main menu and during gameplay.
+Additionally, he was in charge of creating different menus such as the main menu and pause menu.
+Finally, he also created the health bar UI for the player and the final boss.
+    * Tanner: Player Creation and Movement
+        * Tanner was in charge of creating the main player.
+He was able to accomplish the animation, attack, and different actions for different buttons.
+For example, he was able to toggle if the player had a sword and shield if "C" was pressed, this allowed the player to move faster or slower depending on the toggle.
+    * Role Changes:
+        * While these roles were pretty much static, we did change to help out each other if they needed something first to be built.